tensorflow/build/tf_oss_dashboard/help.md

 - Each "diff" badge links to the diff between this commit and the previous commit for that job.
 GitHub occasionally reports that there is actually no diff.
 Take a screenshot and let us know if that happens.

-#### Surprises
+#### Miscellaneous

+- Jobs that run more than once on the same commit have different status dots but get doubled-up in the commit overview.
+This isn't very common.
 - Most nightly jobs run on the same commit, but some don't.
 - The date on nightly jobs is the date of the final commit that was included in that job.
 The TF team sometimes refers to these in a different way: the "Nightly for today" usually refers to the Nightly jobs whose final commits were *yesterday*.
 So if today is Feb 11, you want the Nightly labeled Feb 10.
-- Jobs that run more than once on the same commit have different status dots but get doubled-up in the commit overview.
-This isn't very common.
-- Jobs which ran on a PR that was cleanly merged also appear on this dashboard.
-  These commits do not show CLs for internal users.
-For example, `import/copybara` is a pull-request job whose status also appears on its merge commit, if Copybara decides to merge the PR directly.
-It's unknown whether this happens to all PRs or not.
 - Kokoro, Google's CI system that powers most of these jobs, does not report "in progress" jobs, so there is no way to see how many Kokoro jobs are pending.